Mickael-Roger/GCP-Certification/Action plan for Big Data.md

    - Viewer : Viaw access
    - Worker : Assigned to service account (R/W GCS, Write to cloud Logging)

+## Migrating HADOOP on premise to Google Cloud

 ## Notes
-Preemptibles VM only function as processing nodes and do not store data for the HDFS cluster When creating a cluster, create a specific bucket if not specified
+Preemptibles VM only function as processing nodes and do not store data for the HDFS cluster When creating a cluster, create a specific bucket if not specified Access through the Web Console : Port 8088 for Hadoop and 9870 for HDFS

 ## Scenario
 - Create an hadoop cluster